Where the Wild Things Are (film): Box office

 The studio decided not to position the film as a children's movie and spent 70% of the advertising on broad-based and adult-driven promotion.

-The film was released in North America in both conventional and IMAX theatres on 16 October 2009.
+The film was released in North America in both conventional and IMAX cinemas on 16 October 2009.
 Early Friday box office estimates show the film earned about $32.7 million on its opening weekend in theaters.
 It grossed $77.2 million during its theatrical run in the U.S. and Canada, plus $22.8 million internationally.
 Overall, the studio took a loss as the final budget of the movie was estimated to be around $100 million.

 Internationally, the film was released in Australia on 4 December 2009; in Ireland and the UK on 11 December 2009; and in Germany on 17 December 2009.

 It was released in Russia on 4 February 2010.